dcmfx/dcmfx/docs/src/roadmap.md

 DCMfx has no formal roadmap, but future additions are likely to include the
 following:

-- Pixel data decoding
-  - Decoding of 1-bit and 38-bit 'JPEG 2000' pixel data
 - Decoding of 'JPEG-LS' pixel data on WASM

 - Stream transcoding between a wider range of transfer syntaxes